 Rosemount Camping Resort

 This low-tech, 19th century fall tradition still brings families together for some good old, messy fun.
-Warm up some cider or hot chocolate for the kids (spiked for the adults, of course), throw down some newspaper and carve away.
+Stop by this popular farm in Lehighton and grab a few beautiful pumpkins.
+Then, warm up some cider or hot chocolate for the kids (spiked for the adults, of course), throw down some newspaper, and carve away.

 DiscoverNEPA Brewer’s Loop

 Harvest season is a great time for beer.
 Use our interactive, NEPA brewery-specific blog and video series to find out where to get those perfectly smooth porters, crisp festbiers, and of course the obligatory pumpkin ales.